What could a swap look like using the ME BESS GB Index?

 These physical characteristics are purposely omitted from the draft Heads of Terms.

 The chart shows one individual asset’s revenue between Dec 2024 and April 2026 - here, Wormald Green.
 This is a 33MW, 66MWh battery owned by Foresight and operated by bp.
-Asset revenues are taken from the Modo Energy GB asset operations data.
+We take asset revenues from Modo Energy GB asset operations data.
 We compare to two floating legs: the ME BESS GB 2h index, and the more established index which is set by the Day Ahead spread.

 The difference in asset revenue and the floating index is the basis risk.
-For the swap where the ME BESS GB 2h index is the floating leg, there is a mean difference of £5.7/MW/year with Wormald Green’s revenue.
+For the swap where the ME BESS GB 2h index is the floating leg, there is a mean difference of £5.7k/MW/year with Wormald Green’s revenue.
 If the floating index is the Day-Ahead 2h spread, the difference is £29.5k/MW/year.
 This Day-Ahead spread is set as the difference between the 2 minimum and 2 maximum hours of the day ahead hourly price (also known as the ‘TB2’).
+The historic value of TB2 (plus TB1, TB3 and TB4) spreads across multiple markets - including GB - can be found on the Modo Energy indices pages.

 Download the draft Heads of Terms